-SBI moves Supreme Court in RCom asset sale case
+SBI seeks Supreme Court nod for RCom asset sale to Reliance Jio

 The matter will be heard along with RCom’s main petition.

-Earlier this month, the Bombay high court rejected RCom’s appeal against an order of an arbitration tribunal barring the sale or transfer of its assets without prior permission.
+On 8 March, the Bombay high court rejected RCom’s appeal against an order of an arbitration tribunal barring the sale or transfer of its assets without prior permission.

 The order was passed in a proceeding initiated by Swedish telecom equipment maker Ericsson for recovery of Rs1,012 crore of arrears from RCom.

+SBI has sought stay of the Bombay high court order and claimed that it was preventing the sale of secured assets and stalling the process of recovery of dues of secured lenders.

-Separately, in a plea by HSBC Daisy Investments which had invested Rs1,100 crore in July 2007 in Reliance Infratel, NCLT also directed it not to sell its towers and fibre assets to Reliance Jio till further orders.
+Separately, in a plea by HSBC Daisy Investments, which had invested Rs1,100 crore in July 2007 in RCom’s Reliance InfraTel unit, NCLT on 12 March directed it not to sell its towers and fibre assets to Reliance Jio till further orders.

-HSBC Daisy Investments along with some minority shareholders in Reliance Infratel had approached NCLT alleging oppression of minority shareholders for not taking their consent for the asset sale.
+HSBC Daisy Investments along with some minority shareholders in Reliance Infratel had approached NCLT, alleging oppression of minority shareholders for not taking their consent for the asset sale.

-Anil Ambani on 26 December 2017 said his company had agreed to a new debt resolution plan that will see RCom sell its assets—spectrum, fibre, telecom towers and real estate other than Dhirubhai Ambani Knowledge City—and did not entail lenders and bond-holders writing off dues or converting it into equity.
+Anil Ambani on 26 December said that his company had agreed to a new debt resolution plan that will see RCom sell its assets, and did not entail lenders and bond-holders writing off dues or converting it into equity.

 Through this process, he hoped to cut RCom’s debt by Rs39,000 crore from the Rs45,000 crore it owed lenders at the end of October.